andywalton7/sdk-test/source/includes/_allocate_using_default_rules.md

 ### Example

-The example to the right shows a request to allocate three consignments, via default rules.
+The example to the right shows a request to allocate three consignments via default rules.